Search Newsline

 Thanks for finding your way to Maryland Newsline.

 The site launched the week of Jan.
 30, 2001, as an effort by the University of Maryland College of Journalism to provide students hands-on opportunities to learn about multimedia reporting, writing, editing and Web production.
-The site brings you news and features on politics and public policy in Maryland and showcases work from our college's advanced wire service, TV and online news operations.
-We hope this synergy between the news bureaus will prepare our students for today's newsrooms, which increasingly call on professionals to report or edit for more than one medium.
+The site boasts news and features on politics and public policy in Maryland and showcases work from our college's advanced wire service, TV and multimedia news operations.
+We hope this synergy between the news bureaus will prepare our students for today's newsrooms, which increasingly call on professionals to report or edit for more than one platform.

-The online newsmagazine will be staffed in fall 2009 by undergraduate and graduate students.
-Working in the new-media lab on the College Park, Md., campus, the students will report and write multimedia stories for the Web, combining original text, photos, audio and video in their storytelling.
-They will use their news judgment to update the home page and section fronts and write interactive quizzes and polls for our special reports on major issues.
-They will participate in a site blog, send you updates on Twitter and YouTube and provide smart Web links for stories, write headlines and captions.
+The online newsmagazine is staffed in spring 2011 by undergraduate and graduate students.
+Working in the new-media lab in Knight Hall on the College Park, Md., campus, the students will focus on reporting, writing and Web-producing multimedia stories about Maryland that combine original text, photos, audio, video and social media in their storytelling.
+They will use their news judgment to update the home page and create interactive quizzes and polls, graphics and map mashups for our special reports on major issues.

 All four news operations are run and edited by full-time instructor/editors with long careers as professional journalists.
 We take accuracy and fairness seriously and closely supervise our students.

-We expect to update the Web site at least three times a week during the fall semester, which runs from September through mid-December.
+We expect to update the Web site at least four times a week during the spring semester, which runs from January through late April.

 This site builds on the early work of former Associate Dean Christopher Callahan and former broadcast instructor Chet Rhodes, who in spring 1998 co-taught the college's first online journalism lab.
-Their students built Maryland Newsnet, which Maryland Newsline replaced.
+Their students built Maryland Newsnet, which Maryland Newsline replaced in 2001.

 Thanks for looking us over and for being patient with our occasional mistakes, which we will quickly correct!